 Australian Bureau of Agricultural and Resource Economics and Sciences

-The Australian Bureau of Agricultural and Resource Economics and Sciences (ABARES) is the department's research arm.
+The Australian Bureau of Agricultural and Resource Economics and Sciences (ABARES) is the department’s research arm.
 It provides professionally independent research, analysis, commodity forecasting and data across the fields of economics, science and social science.
-A statement on ABARES' role and professional independence was published on our website in 2012.
 ABARES shares its outputs and findings with government agencies, industry, research bodies and other relevant groups for the benefit of the Australian community.

 Biosecurity Animal Division

 The Biosecurity Animal Division works to maintain and enhance trade and market access for animals and animal products.
-The division provides certification for the import and export of live animals and animal genetic material to international standards.
-It works collaboratively with Australian industries, governments and the community to strengthen Australia's animal disease prevention, preparedness and response capabilities, as well as providing leadership and strategic direction on domestic and international animal welfare issues.
+The division undertakes risk analyses and provides inspection services for the import of live animals and animal genetic material.
+It works collaboratively with Australian industries, governments and the community to strengthen Australia’s animal disease prevention, preparedness and response capabilities, as well as providing leadership and strategic direction on domestic and international animal welfare issues.

 Biosecurity Plant Division

 The Biosecurity Plant Division works to maintain and enhance trade and market access for plants and plant products.
-The division provides certification for the import and export of plants and plant products to international standards.
-It works collaboratively with Australian industries, governments and the community to strengthen Australia's plant pest and disease prevention, preparedness and response capabilities, as well as providing leadership and strategic direction.
+The division provides direct input into inspection and certification requirements for plant imports and exports to ensure they meet international standards.
+It works collaboratively with Australian industries, governments and the community to strengthen Australia’s plant pest and disease prevention, preparedness and response capabilities, and provides leadership and strategic direction.

 Biosecurity Policy Division

-Biosecurity Policy Division develops long-term, strategic policy initiatives for Australia's biosecurity.
-It works collaboratively with Australian industries, governments and the community to ensure the development and implementation of a risk-based approach to managing biosecurity risk offshore, at the border and onshore.
-The division works with Australian industries, governments and the community to prepare for, and support the management of, post border incursions.
+The Biosecurity Policy Division develops long-term, strategic policy initiatives for Australia’s biosecurity.
+It works collaboratively with Australian industries, governments and the community to ensure the development and implementation of a risk-based approach to managing biosecurity risk, and to prepare for, and support the management of, post border incursions.

 Climate Change Division